geertcl/JNIBridgeGenerator/README.md

 - `myclass.h`: declares the JNI proxy for `MyClass` as a C++ class in the `com::tecnyse::samples::integration` namespace.
 - `myclass.cpp`: defines the JNI bindings for MyClass.

+## Repository structure

+- JNIBridgeGenerator: the IntelliJ module for the generator
+- test: an IntelliJ module with samples.

 ## Getting Started